fishi0x01/vsh/README.md

 cp <from-path> <to-path>
 rm <dir-path or filel-path>
 ls <dir-path // optional>
+grep <search-term> <path>
 cd <dir-path>
 cat <file-path>
 ```

-Unlike unix, `cp` and `rm` always have the `-r` flag implied, i.e., every operation works recursively on the paths.
+`cp`, `rm` and `grep` command always have the `-r/-R` flag implied, i.e., every operation works recursively on the paths.
+`grep` recursively searches for given term in key and value pairs and does not support regex.

 ## Setting the vault token